TMD20/PT-Muxer/README.md

 # Sites
+# General Rules
+These apply if you don't pick a site.
+A more specific site can overwrite these rules possibly

+When you don't add --audiolang preferenec the language preference will come from imdb.
+To account for english dubs.
+The English Language will always be added to the list of languages, at the end.
+If it doesn't appear somewhere else in the list
 ## AnimeBytes
 Currently the main difference is that japanese and english are default audio languages, even if imdb only list japanese as the language of the TV/Movie